-This eolidacean species can reach 3 cm in length.
-The body is hyaline white so it can see inside the pink or cream internal organs.
-Oral palps, propodial pals and rhinophores are also whitish.
-The rhinophores have short rounded and irregular protuberances on all its surface except in a slightly sinuous groove that runs along the entire dorsal midline.
-There are about 7 groups of ceratas on each side of the body and each of them emerges from a peduncle.
-The ceras are long and thin, hyaline white and inside the digestive gland looks like a fine cord of soft cream at the base that is darkened to become more or less dark red near the apex, where a white cnidosac is found.
+This aeolidacean species can reach 3 cm in length.
+The body is coloured hyaline white and translucent, so the the pink or cream coloured internal organs can be seen by transparency.
+Oral palps, propodial palps and rhinophores are also coloured whitish.
+The rhinophores have short, rounded and irregular protuberances on all its surfacebut for a slightly sinuous groove that runs along the entire dorsal midline.
+There are about 7 groups of cerata on each side of the body and each of them emerges from a peduncle.
+The ceras are long and thin, coloured hyaline white and inside the digestive gland a fine, cream coloured cord can be seen at the base that darkens upwards to become more or less dark red near the apex, where a white cnidosac is found.
 The tip of the ceras is sharp.
-The foot differentiates triangular propodial palps.
+The foot has triangular propodial palps.

-The specimens of this species are usually found on rocky bottoms on hydrozoans from which they feed.
+Specimens of this species are usually found on rocky bottoms on the hydrozoans from which they feed.
 Very few biological data of the species are known.
-García-Gómez (1986) indicates that some specimens has been observed on the gymnoblastic hydrozoan of the genus Eudendrium; this same author describes the egg-mass as a long cord, somewhat curled and irregularly wrapped, 1 mm high and with ovigerous capsules of 90-100 microns containing a single white egg.
+García-Gómez (1986) indicates that some specimens have been observed on gymnoblastic hydrozoans of the genus Eudendrium; this author describes the egg-mass as a long cord, somewhat curled and irregularly wrapped, 1 mm high, with ovigerous capsules of 90-100 microns containing a single white egg.

 - Baenopsis, derived from the specific name of Flabellina baetica, the type species of this genus, named after the ancient Roman province “Baetica“.